aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/workbook-digitalsignature/_index.md

 | **password**             | string | `<code>query</code>` | Password for the workbook, if it is protected.         |
 | **folder**               | string | `<code>query</code>` | Folder where the workbook is stored.                   |
 | **storageName**          | string | `<code>query</code>` | Name of the storage service to use.                    |

+*Note: If the file name contains special characters, URL‑encode it before adding it to the query string.*

 ### Error Handling